retiredRizzler/Tetris-game/README.md

 Tetris is a classic puzzle game where the player arranges falling tetrominoes (shapes made up of four square blocks) to form complete rows.
 When a row is complete, it is cleared from the board, and the player earns points.
 The game ends when the stack of tetrominoes reaches the top of the playing area.

 ## Development Status
 The project is now playable and works in console mode.
-Graphical user interface (GUI) development will begin soon.

 ## Known Bugs
 - **Ghost Piece Block**: Occasionally, when a new piece spawns, a ghost piece block may also appear.
 This block is a visual glitch and can be resolved by moving the piece to the right.